gjancock/HoN-Rageborn/README.md

 How to Use
 -------------------------------------
-1. Download latest release from https://github.com/gjancock/HoN-Rageborn.
+1. Download latest release .zip from https://github.com/gjancock/HoN-Rageborn.
-2. Execute the Rageborn.exe files you just downloaded and MAKE SURE RagebornApp.exe is existed.
+2. Extra and execute the Rageborn.exe files you just downloaded and MAKE SURE RagebornApp.exe is existed in the same folder.
 3. Enjoy.

 Do take note on settings below: